Platnum

-Platnum are a British bassline vocal group from Manchester, England, consisting of male vocalist Aaron Evers and female vocalists Mina Poli and Michelle McKenna.
+Platnum are a British bassline vocal group from Manchester, England.
+The original line-up consisted of male vocalist Aaron Evers and female vocalists Mina Poli and Michelle McKenna.
 The trio are best known for providing the vocals on H "Two" O's 2008 single, "What's It Gonna Be?", which reached number two in the UK Singles Chart in February 2008.
 Platnum, who formed around 2004, have worked with DJs Jamie Duggan and Q as well as producers Virgo, H "Two" O and Nastee Boi.

 The group's highly anticipated second single, "Love Shy (Thinking About You)" was released on 29 September 2008; they then started work on their debut album which became a mixtape and also toured, supporting N-Dubz, in the UK in Autumn 2009.

 Formation and early success

 The group formed for a local talent show.
 The selected name for the new band was Urban Superstars, in around 2004.
-They did not win the competition; they then used their entry track "Over the Heartache" to showcase their talents to established members of the UK bassline scene.
+Although they did not win the competition, they used their entry track "Over the Heartache" to showcase their talents to established members of the UK bassline scene.
 The track proved popular, and a remix, by DJ Jamie Duggan, was awarded Bassline Heaven's 'Tune of the Year Award' in 2006.
 Damien Thompson (a.k.a.
 D-Tox) engineered and co-produced the track, but was not credited, as he was signed to the Reflective record label at the time.

 Nocturnal Records released the track on vinyl, in the same year.
 The track also had major interest from Ministry of Sound, with the prospect of a major release, but an agreement could not be made between the singers and producers as to whose name would be credited first in the title.
 The group have met many other singers and producers such as Sacha and S.U.D.